-Implementation of curb extensions can be achieved through two methods: by extending the curb and sidewalk (Figure 3.13), or by adding several curb-separated islands into the roadway (Figure 3.14).
+Implementation of curb extensions can be achieved in different ways, depending on available right-of-way and other roadway design requirements; such as: by extending the curb and sidewalk (Figure 3.13), by adding several curb-separated islands into the roadway (Figure 3.14).
 While extending the sidewalk increases potential space for street furniture, raised islands can be less expensive since they may not require alteration of the drainage associated with the existing curb line.

-The County should provide a continuous, raised landscaped median along E. 14th/Mission Blvd.
-Medians act to reduce pedestrian crossing distance while improving the streetscape aesthetics.
+The County should provide a continuous, raised landscaped median along E. 14th/Mission Blvd..
+Medians in combination with marked cross walks act to reduce pedestrian crossing distance while improving the streetscape aesthetics.
 Medians provide a pedestrian refuge area, allowing the pedestrian to stop, look at oncoming traffic from the alternate direction, and then proceed when traffic has cleared.
-Landscaped medians also allow for future installation of pedestrian refuge islands for usignalized and signalized mid-block crossings; however, new mid-block crossings will only be considered if planed land uses within the Plan Area Districts or Corridors result in pedestrian volume increases that warrant mid-block crossings.
+Landscaped medians also allow for future installation of pedestrian refuge islands for unsignalized and signalized mid-block crossings; however, new mid-block crossings will only be considered if planned land uses within the Plan Area Districts or Corridors result in pedestrian volume increases that warrant mid-block crossings.

-Curb Extensions (Bulb-Outs) Reduce Crossing Distance, Improve Pedestrian Visibility, and Provide Room for Street Furniture.
+Example of How Curb Extensions (Bulb-Outs) Reduce Crossing Distance, Improve Pedestrian Visibility, and Provide Room for Street Furniture.

-Samples of Landscaped Medians in the Plan Area
+Example of Landscaped Medians in the Plan Area

-Example of how a Raised Median can Reduce Crossing Distance and Improve the Appearance of the Streetscape.
+Example of how a Landscaped Median can Reduce Crossing Distance and Improve the Appearance of the Streetscape.